MobMonRob/urdf2casadi/README.md

 # URDF2CASADI
-A module for generating the forward kinematics of a robot from a URDF.
-It can generate the forward kinematics represented as a dual quaternion or a transformation matrix. `urdf2casadi` works both in python 2 and 3, and any platform that supports `CasADi` and `urdf_parser_py`.
+A module for generating the forward kinematics and dynamics of a robot from a URDF.
+It can generate the forward kinematics represented as a dual quaternion or a transformation matrix. `urdf2casadi` works in python 3, and any platform that supports `CasADi` and `urdf_parser_py`.

 ## Other libraries
 This module is implemented in Python, and was intended to explore a CasADi approach to forward kinematics and rigid body dynamics algorithms based on URDFs.
 For a more real-time control applicable alternative, consider the [Pinocchio](https://github.com/stack-of-tasks/pinocchio) library.